-NISD to offer two new sports for middle school students - Port Arthur News
+Nederland ISD adding 2 more sports to middle school athletics - Port Arthur News

 “This past school year, our middle schools — us and Port Neches — got into a district with Beaumont and Port Arthur.
 We had lost Vidor and Lumberton.
 They had soccer and tennis in that district.
 We took last year to evaluate and start this year.
 It is, maybe, four weeks or something but it gives the middle school kids a taste.”

-Barrow said the addition should also give kids a head start on learning fundamentals and allow coaches to evaluate at an earlier age.
+Barrow said the addition should also give students a head start on learning fundamentals and allow coaches more evaluation at an earlier age.

 “It always good, these days, for kids to have something to do,” he said.
 “A lot of them that play those two sports, or one of them, might not play volleyball or football or track.
 There are definitely more options for those kids.”

-Jorge Lopez, Nederland High School tennis coach, said he is excited for the additions to the middle schools.
+Jorge Lopez, Nederland High School tennis coach, said he is excited for the additions.

 Lopez said the district offered tennis at the middle schools in the early 90s and the program reaped the benefits.